rpy2/rpy2/doc/source/graphics.rst

-The constructor for :class:`GeomSmooth` also accepts a parameter :param:`group` that indicates if the fit should be done according to groups.
+The constructor for :class:`GeomSmooth` also accepts a parameter *groupr*` that indicates if the fit should be done according to groups.

 .. literalinclude:: _static/demos/graphics.py
    :start-after: #-- ggplot2smoothbycyl-begin